40GB Upgrade for iPod 2.Gen (20GB)?

 mkdosfs -F32 /dev/sda2

-13. Write the previous saved image of the first partition to the new HD:
+13. Write the previous saved image of the first partition to the new HDD:

 dd if=/temp/ipod-first-partition of=/dev/sda1